-Have you had symptoms of a deficiency that didn’t get better with a prescribed medication?
+Have you had symptoms of a zinc deficiency?
 Then it may be time to consider the real root of the problem.
 Try increasing your consumption by switching your diet and experience the positive effects from the inside out!

 - Prasad, Ananda S. “Zinc deficiency.”
 BMJ (Clinical research ed.) vol. 326,7386 (2003): 409-10. doi:10.1136/bmj.326.7386.409

 - Roohani, Nazanin et al. “Zinc and its importance for human health: An integrative review.”
 Journal of research in medical sciences : the official journal of Isfahan University of Medical Sciences vol. 18,2 (2013): 144-57.